alex-r-bigelow/hanpuku/README.md

 ```

 #### Step 2
 Illustrator won't normally load the extension unless it's cryptographically signed.
-The old Extension Manager way of installing handled this for you, but until we get a better fix, you'll have to disable this check.
+The Add-on installation process should handle this for you, but if you're installing from the source code, you'll have to disable this check.
+You also have to do this step if you want to poke at the DOM using Chrome's developer tools.

 Open `~/Library/Preferences/com.adobe.CSXS.7.plist` with a plain text editor (TextEdit *won't* do this correctly; use something like TextWrangler).
 To find the file in the Finder, you might need to hit `Command+Shift+G`, and paste that path.